zwhe99/WMT22-En-Liv/README.md

 # WMT22-En-Liv

 This is the implementaion of Tencent AI Lab - Shanghai Jiao Tong University (TAL-SJTU) 's En-Liv submissions for the [Sixth Conference on Machine Translation (WMT22)](http://www.statmt.org/wmt22/).
+We provide all the models, data and scripts in this repository.
 More details are available in our system description paper.

 ## Overview